Expat Tax Planning [Guide] Cyprus 2026

 Step 4 - Meet the Physical Presence Requirements

-Tax residency requires genuine physical presence.
+You must spend at least 183 days physically in Cyprus annually to establish tax residency.
 Paper arrangements without substance do not hold up to scrutiny from home-country tax authorities.
 The OECD and EU have significantly tightened anti-avoidance rules since 2020, and tax authorities now routinely cross-reference travel data, banking records and digital footprints when challenging non-residency claims.

 Cyprus 60-day rule requirements: (1) spend at least 60 days in Cyprus per calendar year, (2) do not be a tax resident of another country, (3) do not spend more than 183 days in any single other country, (4) maintain a Cyprus business or employment.